jackfoxy/urQL/docs/ref-ch01-introduction.md

   <transform> [ AS ] <alias>          --to do: refine this, it's not exactly <transform>
 ```
 `<transform> ::=` from transform diagram.

 When used as a `<common-table-expression>` (CTE) `<transform>` output must be a pass-thru virtual-table.

+In a CTE the `WITH` clause is virtually the prior CTEs defined in the parent `<transform>`.

 `<alias> ::= @t` case-agnostic, see alias naming discussion above.

-Each `<common-table-expression>` is always referenced by alias, never inlined.
+Each CTE is always referenced by alias, never inlined.

 ```
 <table-set> ::=